 - And lastly,

-French Beans Varieties in Kenya – Other varieties include
+French Beans Varieties in Kenya – Other types include

 As earlier stated, french bean farming requires warm and sunny weather during the peak growing season, but the crop is also tolerant to cold depending on the variety.